GreptimeTeam/docs/docs/en/v0.4/reference/sql/create.md

 ### Time Index Column

-When creating an external table using the `CREATE EXTERNAL TABLE` statement, you are required to use the `TIME INDEX` constraint to specify a time index column.
+When creating an external table using the `CREATE EXTERNAL TABLE` statement, you are required to use the `TIME INDEX` constraint to specify a Time Index column.

 ### Examples

-You can create an external table without any columns definitions:
+You can create an external table without columns definitions, the column definitions will be automatically inferred:

 ```sql
 CREATE EXTERNAL TABLE IF NOT EXISTS city WITH (location='/var/data/city.csv',format='csv');
 ```

-In this example, since we have not explicitly defined the columns of the table, the `CREATE EXTERNAL TABLE` statement will infer the `Time Index` column according to the following rules:
+In this example, we did not explicitly define the columns of the table.
+To satisfy the requirement that the external table must specify a **Time Index** column, the `CREATE EXTERNAL TABLE` statement will infer the Time Index column according to the following rules:

-1. If the `Time Index` column can be inferred from the file metadata, then that column will be used as the `Time Index` column.
+1. If the Time Index column can be inferred from the file metadata, then that column will be used as the Time Index column.
-2. If there is a column named `greptime_timestamp` (the type of this column must be `TIMESTAMP`, otherwise, an error will be thrown), then this column will be used as the `Time Index` column.
+2. If there is a column named `greptime_timestamp` (the type of this column must be `TIMESTAMP`, otherwise, an error will be thrown), then this column will be used as the Time Index column.
-3. Otherwise, a column named `greptime_timestamp` will be automatically created as the `Time Index` column, and a `DEFAULT '1970-01-01 00:00:00+0000'` constraint will be added.
+3. Otherwise, a column named `greptime_timestamp` will be automatically created as the Time Index column, and a `DEFAULT '1970-01-01 00:00:00+0000'` constraint will be added.

 Or